AbdelrhmanNawar9/The-Wild-Oasis-by-AN/README.md

 npm run dev
 ```

-4. Open the app in your browser at the provided local development server.
+4. Open the app in your browser at the provided local development server, probably: http://localhost:5173/

 ## Project Structure